Muchea, Western Australia: History

 In 1960, the Muchea Tracking Station was established about 4 km SSW outside of town as part of NASA's Mercury project.
 In 1962, the first Australian to speak with a space traveller did so from the Muchea facility.
 The station was closed in 1964.

+Western Power has a substation in the area to which a 164 MW / 905 MWh grid battery is being built.